syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 {% highlight C# %}

-[C#]

 this.dataGrid.FrozenColumnCount = 2;

 {% endhighlight %}

 The following screenshot illustrates the output.

 ![](Features_images/Features_img66.png)

 _DataGrid with two Frozen columns_

-> _Note: In the above screenshot, the OrderID and CustomerID columns are frozen.
-When you group the columns, indent column (while group you can see that another column is created with grouped expander) is also frozen._
+> Note: In the above screenshot, the OrderID and CustomerID columns are frozen.
+When you group the columns, indent column (while group you can see that another column is created with grouped expander) is also frozen.

 #### Limitation

 FrozenColumnCount should be lesser than number of Colums that can be displayed in View.

-##### For example:
+#### For example:

 Your defined columns count is Eight.
 You can set Frozen Column count as Four.